Disneyland Area Hotel Reviews & Rankings

 Total Score: 13

-How Americas Best Value Inn & Suites ranks so highly on TripAdvisor confounds me.
-This should be viewed for what it is: a budget ‘shower & sleep’ motel that is one of the cheapest hotels within walking distance of Disneyland.
+Americas Best Value Inn & Suites is a budget ‘shower & sleep’ option that’s one of the cheapest hotels within walking distance of Disneyland.
 That alone is worth something points, but the motel itself is absolutely nothing special.
 Read and see more in our full Americas Best Value Inn & Suites Review

 Pros: Cheap; close to parks